-Aerospace Engineering's Professional MS and regular MS can be completed completely online via distance education.
-Unlike other online courses, distance education allows you to watch classes live, actively participate in classes from a distance and even attend lectures on campus where possible.
+Aerospace Engineering's Professional MS and regular MS can be completed entirely online.
+Unlike other online courses, distance education allows you to watch classes live, actively participate in classes from a distance, and even attend lectures on campus where possible.

-Learn more about earning a degree in Aerospace Engineering via distance education:
+Learn more about earning a degree in Aerospace Engineering completely online

 The Master of Science requires a total of 30 semester hours (including courses and thesis hours), at least 24 semester hours of which must be completed at the 5000 level or above, and at least 18 semester hours of which must be ASEN courses.
 In addition, specific focus area requirements must be met.

 The PhD requires 36 credit hours at the 5000 level or above, at least 18 hours of which must be ASEN courses and 30 hours of dissertation credit.
 Students must pass the departmental preliminary and comprehensive examinations and successfully defend the dissertation in a final examination.
 Students do not need to have a master’s degree to apply to the PhD program.

 Additional information is available on the department's website: www.colorado.edu/aerospace.

 December 1, 2016

 October 1, 2016